 According to a report

-by the ABC, it has been two months since the Matildas were paid, after the players’ contracts expired and negotiations reached a stalemate.
+, it has been two months since the Matildas were paid, after the players’ contracts expired and negotiations reached a stalemate.

 The Professional Footballers Association are now fighting for the players’ salaries to be increased to at least meet the national minimum wage of around $33,000 a year, as well as a protection to their rights to play overseas when not training or competing for the Australian squad.

 Adam Vivian, CEO of Professional Footballers Australia (PFA), said in a statement that the players had made the decision to withdraw from the tour on Wednesday afternoon.

 “The players are currently uncontracted and are under no obligation to participate in any Matildas related activities,” he said.

 “The players feel they have been left with no option other than to take this course of action.
 They were hopeful that FFA’s position would alter following the breakdown in negotiations.

 “However, the interim letter agreement offered to the players this afternoon, with a 6pm deadline, proved this had not been the case.”

 Vivian referred to the team’s situation as “very interesting”.

 “They fundamentally have a full-time workload with part time pay, so we're looking for an immediate correction to their pay scheme,” he said.
 “That's not a huge correction, that correction sort of circa $150,000 in total in terms of the addition of what's been offered.”